Education

 View slide show of the Tree Collective collective season 2020-2021.

-- Lyme School Grant.
+For photos in 2025 - Lyme School Grant.
 The Lyme Land Trust provides a grant for the PTO to bring an environmental enrichment program into each classroom.
-April 2022 programs were presented by the Denison Pequotsepos Nature Center.
+Programs were presented by the Denison Pequotsepos Nature Center in 2022, 2023, and 2024.

 Interpretive Trails: We create self-guided walks to highlight different aspects of our preserves.